 Providing meta information

-For stories to be discovered in the AMP stories ecosystem, certain metadata is required to provide mini details of the story, like:
+For stories to be discovered on the web, certain metadata is required to provide mini details of the story, like:

 - The title of the story, represented by the